Worldbuilding tools

 Deleting a world

-When you want a world gone, open the Settings tab and switch to the Danger zone sub-tab.
+Open Settings from the Hub and switch to the Danger zone sub-tab.
 Delete this world moves the whole world to Trash, along with its entries, timelines, relationships, and systems.
 Your written pieces are not deleted.
 Inkbreaker asks you to confirm first.

 Nothing is erased right away.
 You can restore the world from Manage, then Trash, until your plan’s recovery window closes, and recovering it brings its entries, timelines, and relationships back with it.
 See Saving and recovering your work for how long the window lasts.